featureflow/featureflow-lambda-edge-example/README.md

 Create a feature in the featureflow console with a matching key (for example `lambda-redirect`)

-If you wish, you can create custom variants to better reflext your redirect rules:
+If you wish, you can create custom variants to better reflect your redirect rules:

 ![Featureflow Variants](./assets/featureflow-define-variants.png "Define featureflow variants")